-During the first quarter of 2018, the Company entered into various programs with third-party financial institutions to purchase a total of 410,325 shares of Visteon common stock at an average price of \$121.85 for an aggregate purchase price of \$50 million as further described below:
+During the first six months of 2018, the Company entered into various programs with third-party financial institutions for an aggregate purchase price of \$200 million as further described below:

 - On December 19, 2017, the Company entered into a forward starting share repurchase agreement with a third party financial institution to purchase up to \$25 million of the Company's common stock complying with the provisions of Rule 10b5-1 and Rule 10b-18 under the Securities Exchange Act of 1934.
 Share purchases under the program commenced on January 2, 2018 and expired on February 26, 2018.
-Under this arrangement, the Company paid approximately \$13 million to purchase a total of 109,190 shares with an average price of \$120.41. - On January 15, 2018, the Company's Board of Directors authorized an additional \$500 million of share repurchases, for a total authorization of \$700 million, of its share of common stock through 2020. - During the first quarter of 2018, the Company entered into a brokerage agreement with a third-party financial institution to execute open market repurchases of the Company's common stock.
+Under this arrangement, the Company paid approximately \$13 million to purchase a total of 109,190 shares with an average price of \$120.41. - During the first quarter of 2018, the Company entered into a brokerage agreement with a third-party financial institution to execute open market repurchases of the Company's common stock.
 Pursuant to this arrangement the Company paid \$12 million to repurchase 96,360 shares at an average price of \$122.99. - On March 6, 2018, the Company entered into a share repurchase agreement with a third party financial institution to purchase shares of its common stock complying with the provisions of Rule 10b5-1 and Rule 10b-18 under the Securities Exchange Act of 1934.
 Share purchases under the program commenced on March 6, 2018 and expired on March 19, 2018.
-The Company paid approximately \$25 million to purchase a total of 204,775 shares with an average price of \$122.08 under this program.

-Additionally, on March 6, 2018 the Company entered into an Accelerated Share Buyback ("ASB") program with a third-party financial institution to purchase shares of Visteon common stock for an aggregate purchase price of \$150 million.
+The Company paid approximately \$25 million to purchase a total of 204,775 shares with an average price of \$122.08 under this program. - On March 6, 2018 the Company entered into an ASB program with a third-party financial institution to purchase shares of Visteon common stock for an aggregate purchase price of \$150 million.
 On March 7, 2018, the Company received an initial delivery of 988,386 shares of common stock using a reference price of \$121.41.
-The program is expected to conclude by the end of third quarter 2018.
+The ASB program concluded on July 20, 2018 and the Company received an additional 229,986 shares.
+In total the Company purchased 1,218,372 shares at an average price of \$123.12 under this ASB program.

-As of March 31, 2018, \$500 million of the authorization through 2020 remains outstanding.
+As of June 30, 2018, \$500 million of the authorization through 2020 remains outstanding.
 The Company anticipates that additional repurchases of common stock, if any, would occur from time to time in open market transactions or in privately negotiated transactions depending on market and economic conditions, share price, trading volume, alternative uses of capital and other factors.